 This fund shall be calculated as additional costs by the Municipal Court and shall be collected by the Court in the same manner as other costs and fees are collected and remitted to the City Treasurer.

 The City Treasurer shall retain fees in a separate fund known as the "DWI/Drug Enforcement Fund."
-Monies within the DWI/Drug Enforcement Fund shall be appropriated by the City Council from such fund in amounts equal to those costs so incurred and shall be specifically used to enhance and support the enforcement and prosecution of alcohol- and drug-related traffic laws within the City of Smithville.
+Monies within the DWI/Drug Enforcement Fund shall be appropriated by the Board of Aldermen from such fund in amounts equal to those costs so incurred and shall be specifically used to enhance and support the enforcement and prosecution of alcohol- and drug-related traffic laws within the City of Smithville.

 The Court may modify or enlarge the conditions of probation at any time prior to the expiration or termination of the probation term.

-In all cases where the defendant is required to work out the whole or any part of the fine and costs imposed on him, the Chief of Public Safety shall designate the kind of work required of the prisoner, and it shall be such labor as his health and strength shall permit, not exceeding eight (8) hours per day.
-On performance of the required amount of labor, the prisoner shall be discharged from custody by the Chief of Public Safety, who shall make return on the execution of such facts, specifying therein the kind of employment and number of days of work done.
-Such labor shall be done at the direction and under the supervision of the Chief of Public Safety, or such other person as he may appoint.
+In all cases where the defendant is required to work out the whole or any part of the fine and costs imposed on him/her, the Chief of Police shall designate the kind of work required of the prisoner, and it shall be such labor as his/her health and strength shall permit, not exceeding eight (8) hours per day.
+On performance of the required amount of labor, the prisoner shall be discharged from custody by the Chief of Police, who shall make return on the execution of such facts, specifying therein the kind of employment and number of days of work done.
+Such labor shall be done at the direction and under the supervision of the Chief of Police, or such other person as he/she may appoint.

-The costs of any action may be assessed against the prosecuting witness and judgments be rendered against him that he pay the same and stand committed until paid in any case where it appears to the satisfaction of the Municipal Judge that the prosecution was commenced without probable cause and from malicious motives.
+The costs of any action may be assessed against the prosecuting witness and judgments be rendered against him/her that he/she pay the same and stand committed until paid in any case where it appears to the satisfaction of the Municipal Judge that the prosecution was commenced without probable cause and from malicious motives.

 The City Clerk is directed to file a certified copy of Ordinance No. 755 with the Circuit Clerk of this County, the same to serve as official notification of the City's intention to retain its Municipal Court.

-The Municipal Judge of the Smithville Municipal Court, may upon his finding, of any person in violation of this Chapter, issue a Bench Warrant, for said person, for the separate violation of, failure to appear, for the Court appearance of the original violation of the Municipal ordinance for which said person was charged.
+The Municipal Judge of the Smithville Municipal Court may upon his/her finding of any person in violation of this Chapter, issue a bench warrant for said person, for the separate violation of failure to appear for the Court appearance of the original violation of the Municipal ordinance for which said person was charged.

 Any person convicted of violating any provision of this Chapter shall be punished by a fine of not more than five hundred dollars ($500.00), or by imprisonment for a period not to exceed ninety (90) days, or by both such fine and imprisonment.